Simple Modules and PI Structure of the Two-Parameter Quantized Algebra $U^+_{r,s}(B_2)$: An Approximation subalgebra of .

-\end{thm} \begin{proof} We will try to prove that Since $\tilde{B}$ is a quotient of $\mathcal{O}_P(\mathbb{C}^4)$ our result follows.
-Note that the skew-symmetric matrix associated with $P$ is the following We can easily observe that det$(P')=0$.
-Hence $\ran(P')=2$.
-Suppose $h_1\mid h_1$ are the invariant factors of $P'$.
-Then Then proceeding as in calculation of PI degree of $U_{r,s}^+(B_2)$ we conclude that
+The skew-symmetric matrix $P'$ associated with the matrix $P$ is the following We can easily observe that det$(P')=0$.
+Hence $\ran(P')=2$, so $h_1$ is the only invariant factor of $P'$.
+This $h_1$ is the first determinantal divisor, given by Then, following the same method as in the calculation of the PI degree of $U_{r,s}^+(B_2)$, we obtain